 Together the sisters also published a volume of poetry called Poems by Currer, Ellis and Acton Bell.
 (The pen names of the sisters.)
-In that volume of poetry the Emily penned a short poem titled “Life.”
-She was only in her twenties when it was written and it might be thought of juvenile, naive, childish or overly optimistic.
+In that volume Emily penned a short poem titled “Life.”
+She was in her twenties when it was written and it might be thought of as juvenile, naive, childish or overly optimistic.

-I’d rather think of it as a simple yet unpretentious way of seeing life; the poem is a hopeful and reassuring.
-The poem displays a pleasant youthful innocence, and it reminds those who have lost their youth not to embrace cynicism.
-I find it quite beautiful.
+But I think it expresses a simple yet unpretentious way of seeing life—the poem is both hopeful and reassuring.
+It displays a pleasant youthful innocence, and it reminds those who have lost their youth not to be cynical.
+I like the poem.
+And it rhymes!

 LIFE, believe, is not a dream